jamesms36/jamesms36.github.io/_pages/about.md

 ---
 Hi, I'm James Sanders!

-I research AI governance at [CNAS](https://www.cnas.org/research/technology-and-national-security), with a focus on compute governance.
+I research AI policy at [CNAS](https://www.cnas.org/research/technology-and-national-security), with a focus on compute policy.

 Previously, I worked for [Epoch AI](https://epoch.ai/) studying [AI Supercomputers](https://epoch.ai/blog/trends-in-ai-supercomputers) (ie, datacenters or GPU clusters), and was a quant trader.
 Before that, I majored in math with lots of philosophy and economics at Rice University.